rblopes/phaser-3-snake-game/README.md

 ## Instructions

-First, install dependencies using `npm install`.
-Then, play the sample game running `npm start`.
+>   NOTE: It is highly recommended that you have at least Node.js version 6.11 installed, and [Yarn](https://yarnpkg.com/) to manage this project.

->   NOTE: It is highly recommended that you have at least Node.js version 6.11, and [Yarn](https://yarnpkg.com/) installed to use this project.
+First, install the project dependencies using `yarn`.
+Then, to play the sample game, just run `yarn start`.

 ## License